zapata-engineering/orquestra-core/docs/guides/circuits.rst

 Gate operations vs Wave Function Operations
 -------------------------------------------

-While gate operations perform the familiar gates on the qubits of a circuit, `wavefunction operations <https://github.com/zapatacomputing/orquestra-quantum/blob/main/src/orquestra/quantum/circuits/_wavefunction_operations.py>`_ can operate on the wavefunction directly.
+While gate operations perform the familiar gates on the qubits of a circuit, `wave function operations <https://github.com/zapatacomputing/orquestra-quantum/blob/main/src/orquestra/quantum/circuits/_wavefunction_operations.py>`_ can operate on the wave function directly.
 This is convenient if the operation you want to perform is not easily expressible using gates or is not unitary at all.
-Currently, the only built-in wavefunction operation in Orquestra is the ``MultiPhaseOperation``, which allows a specific phase (given as an angle theta) to be applied to all 2^N components of the wavefunction for an N-qubit circuit.
+It can also be used to quickly prepare your simulation in a given state if you know the amplitude vector of this state.
+Currently, the only built-in wave function operation in Orquestra is the ``MultiPhaseOperation``, which allows a specific phase (given as an angle theta) to be applied to all 2^N components of the wave function for an N-qubit circuit.

 Wave function operations can be included in the :ref:`creation of a circuit <creating_circuits>`, :ref:`appended later <appending_circuits>`, and :ref:`inspected <inspecting_circuits>` in the same manner GateOperations can be.